-Daniel Kozak of Livermore, a member of the Jewish community with wine-making experience, spearheaded the project and coordinated the logistics.
+Daniel Kozak of Livermore, a member of the Jewish community with wine-making experience, has spearheaded the project and is coordinating the logistics.

 "This inaugural year we hope to produce approximately 75 cases of Cabernet Sauvignon," Lozak said.
 "Once we see the process through to fruition, we can begin planning for future harvests."